hbr/coqlib/docs/basics/terms.md

 #### Delta Reduction

-Delta reduction is substitution a term by its definition.
+Delta reduction is substitution of a term by its definition.
 If the term `f` has the definition `(fun x:T => e)` then the following reduction is applied.

     f a                     ~>  (fun x:T => e) a